J-51 Reform

 J-51 R PRE-COMMENCEMENT OF ELIGIBLE CONSTRUCTION REQUIREMENTS**

-- Form D4a.
+1. Form D4a.
 The Notice of Intent to File for J-51 R Tax Abatement, must be filed with the J-51 Unit not less than fifteen (15) days before the start of rehabilitation.
-Failure to demonstrate the filing of this form within the indicated time frame will result in the assessment of a penalty equal to one hundred percent of the filing fee.
+Failure to do so will result in a penalty equal to the larger of $500 or 10% of the application fee.
+If there is a material change in the scope or cost of the construction, the applicant must submit a revised form.

 ** These pre-commencement of Eligible Construction requirements do not apply to projects with a Commencement Date on or before December 29, 2024.